voice-of-japan/sixth-stage-of-democracy/README.md

 This repository contains a proposal for a possible Sixth Stage of Democracy: a transition from institution-based governance toward protocol-based governance in the age of AI.
+This is the theoretical foundation for VPP-MVP.
+While VPP is the implementation, this document describes the democratic theory behind it.

 # The Sixth Stage of Democracy